 Not knowing your target audience

-First, you need to consider the demographics of your audience to determine if a seminar is indeed appropriate for them.
-For example, if your target audience is scattered throughout a large geographic area, a webinar may be more appropriate.
 Second, you need to evaluate your audience’s needs and preferences.
 Do they have a strong preference for in-person events because they enjoy networking with their peers?
 Would they be more inclined to accept a webinar invitation because the time commitment for an in-person seminar (travel time + actual seminar time) is too overwhelming?
-Another advantage of webinars is that they can be recorded and reused as educational offers on your website or for future campaigns, whereas seminars are typically one-time only events.

 Also, keep in mind that the lead generation process does not stop at the seminar itself.
 Ideally, you should have gathered some information about your audience prior to the event, but you should also use the seminar as an opportunity to learn more about your audience’s changing needs.
-Asking attendees to fill out an evaluation form and including a few pre-qualifying questions is a good way to evaluate how prospects progress in the buying cycle.

 PITFALL #3